FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 ### Understanding MongoDB Configuration

-To establish a connection between our Node-RED application and the MongoDB database, it's essential to have the following configuration details prepared ( While writing the article, I have utilized MongoDB Atlas, but feel free to choose any MongoDB setup, as the instructions in the article are adaptable for any setup ) :
+While writing the article, I have utilized MongoDB Atlas, but feel free to choose any MongoDB setup, as the instructions in the article are adaptable for any setup.
+To establish a connection between our Node-RED application and the MongoDB database, it's essential to have the following configuration details prepared:

-- Host: IP address or hostname of your MongoDB server.
+- `Host`: IP address or hostname of your MongoDB server.
-- Port: By default, MongoDB uses port 27017. ( If you're using a managed MongoDB service like MongoDB Atlas, this information may not be required.)
+- `Port`: By default, MongoDB uses port 27017. ( If you're using a managed MongoDB service like MongoDB Atlas, this information may not be required.)
-- Database: The name of the MongoDB database you want to connect to.
+- `Database`: The name of the MongoDB database you want to connect to.
-- User: Username with the necessary privileges to access the specified database.
+- `User`: Username with the necessary privileges to access the specified database.
-- Password: Corresponding password for the username.
+- `Password`: Corresponding password for the username.

 To learn about advanced configurations such as TLS/SSL, please refer to the [node's readme](https://flows.nodered.org/node/node-red-contrib-mongodb4).